Jordan1819/Lunar-Lander-in-C-Sharp/README.md

 Expanded beyond the basics with:
 - ✨ Custom menu effects and polished UI
-- ⚙️ A self-built **physics engine** for gravity and thrust utilizing projectile physics concepts
+- ⚙️ A self-built **physics engine** for gravity and thrust utilizing projectile vector physics principles
 - 🎮 Multiple **game modes** (classic, side-thrust, and rotation-based control)

 ---